Armed conflict in Sudan 2023

 ➡️ Sudan Civil War 2023 – The Forgotten Conflict

 The conflict in Sudan stems from ethnic tensions, economic disparities, and many years of political instability.
-The civil war is now entering its second year as the two warring factions remained locked in a power struggle which has led to the death of 15,000 people.
+The civil war is now entering its second year as the two warring factions remain locked in a power struggle which has led to the death of 15,000 people.

 The war has triggered the largest displacement crisis ever witnessed, and crippling food insecurity has led to the world's largest hunger crisis.
 Discover over 2,000 resources in our guide to the unrelenting ➡️ conflict in Sudan.